 AT Devices Provided/Covered

-- AT devices are provided or covered.
+- AT devices are not provided or covered.

 - Contact your local Area Agency on Aging (AAA) and request information and services.